 How to Parent an Anxious Child Without Making it Worse

-When children struggle with moderate to severe anxiety, even the most calm and positive parent can become stressed out and impatient.
+When children struggle with moderate to severe anxiety, even the calmest and positive parent can become stressed out and impatient.
 If you are one of those parents, you know how it feels to be held hostage.
 Children who worry too much and need constant reassurance tend to do anything to avoid situations that they consider frightening.
 Some of those fears seem absurd to parents and they have a hard time understanding why their child feels that way.
 Avoidance sometimes also comes with behaviors that are difficult to manage such as lying, isolating, and feeling sick, crying, and throwing a fit.
-This can make parents feel overwhelm, powerless and confused as they struggle with knowing how to support and encourage their child.
-This dynamic can create a negative cycle that exacerbates both, the parents and child’s stress and anxiety.
+This can make parents feel overwhelmed, powerless, and confused as they struggle with knowing how to support and encourage their children.
+This dynamic can create a negative cycle that exacerbates both, the parent's and child’s stress and anxiety.

 Therapy can be really helpful.
 It can help your child deal with her anxiety and it can teach you ways to support her and help her contain it.
 Here are some tips you can use as a parent to support your child: